AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

 ## Step 1: Create an audience source in DSP {#source-create}

-* [Create an audience source](source-create.md) to import audiences to your DSP account or an advertiser account, and share the source code key with the [!DNL Tealium] user.
+1. [Create an audience source](source-create.md) to import audiences to your DSP account or an advertiser account, specifying the [universal ID formats](source-about.md) to which you want to convert your user identifiers.

+1. After you create the audience source, share the source code key with the [!DNL Tealium] user.

 ## Step 2: Prepare and share segment-mapping data {#map-data}